 Frequently Asked Questions (FAQs)

-No. You will continue receiving your grant without interruption, as long as your new account is verified and linked correctly.
+No. Your grant will continue as long as your new account is correctly verified and linked.

-2. How long does it take to switch?
+How long does it take to update banking details?

-3. Is there a deadline for switching bank accounts?
+Is there a deadline to switch bank accounts?

 Check also: Can You Receive Both UIF and SASSA Grants?
 Here’s What You Need to Know